loginid1/push-auth-demo-fe/README.md

 #### Step 3.Repeat step 2 but for add authenticator

-The flow is the same, except at the end of the process you should be able to login on the second computer or second browser by clicking on the login button, and the second browser would no longer neeed to use push authentication to authenticate.
+The flow is the same, except at the end of the process you should be able to login on the second computer or the second browser by clicking on the login button, and the second browser would no longer neeed to use push authentication to authenticate.